Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100% with descriptions for both parameters.
-The description restates 'by ticket ID and note ID' which adds no new meaning beyond the schema.
-Baseline score of 3 applies.
+Schema coverage is 100% with descriptions for both parameters.
+The tool description adds no additional meaning beyond the schema parameter descriptions, so baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.